ivtikhon/microservice-kubernetes/README.md

 The output should look like this:
 ![](doc/eks_pods.png)

-8. Open the application URL (apache external-ip):
+8. Open the application URL (use the apache service external-ip):

 ![](doc/microservice_app.png)